D3spereaux/PingCheck/README.md

 Author: Despereaux #(Brian Dao)

 PingCheck help SysAdmin to get data quickly from IPAM and filter which IP is free or in used by ping.
-Then, in case IP blocked ICMP, this will continue check list IP free by netcat (Check Open Port).
+Then, in case IP blocked ICMP, this will continue check list IP free by netcat (Check Port Opened).

 USAGE: